What is Academic Misconduct?

 Academic misconduct is any type of cheating that occurs in relation to academic work.
 Examples of such cheating are: plagiarism, collusion, falsification, deceit, bribery and misrepresentation.

-The best thing is not to panic.
-The first thing to do is get in touch with the Tutor of the module concerned and have a chat with them.
-If you are not satisfied with the outcome of that conversation, you can get in touch with the Students’ Union Academic Policy Advisor at here: and they can help you with what you need to do.
+Please do not panic.
+The first thing to do is get in touch with the tutor of the module concerned and have a chat with them.
+If you are not satisfied with the outcome of that conversation, you can get in touch with the Students’ Union Academic Policy Advisor at [email protected] and they can help you with what you need to do.
 Take note of any deadlines you have been given for appeals and so on.
-If you don’t wish to contact them, you can access the relevant Academic Misconduct Policy and Appeal Forms
+If you don’t wish to contact them, you can access the relevant Academic Misconduct Policy and Appeal Forms here.

 A Level 1 Appeal means that you have received communication from the University, following an allegation of academic misconduct, to attend a meeting with your academic tutor to discuss the circumstances that have led to the University writing to you.
-Following that meeting, if the Tutor is still of the opinion that academic misconduct has occurred, a letter confirming that decision will be sent to you telling you what options you have, including how to appeal that decision.
+Following that meeting, if the tutor is still of the opinion that academic misconduct has occurred, a letter confirming that decision will be sent to you telling you what options you have, including how to appeal that decision.
 You will have 10 days in which to appeal that decision.
-This is called a Level 1 Appeal.

 For a Level 1 appeal, you have 10 days from the date of the letter from the University in which to collect your evidence, complete the Appeal form and submit it.